Sequal32/vrclivetraffic/README.md

-    "range": 30,            - How far away from the airport (in miles) aircraft should be shown "floor": 0,             - Aircraft below this altitude (in feet) will not be processed "ceiling": 99999,       - Aircraft above this altitude will not be processed }
+    "range": 30,            - How far away from the airport (in miles) aircraft should be shown "floor": 0,             - Aircraft below this altitude (in feet) will not be processed "ceiling": 99999,       - Aircraft above this altitude will not be processed "use_flightaware": true - Whether to pull flight plans from flightaware.
+You can disable this if you experience IP limits.
+}
 ```